 Your blood pressure is the force of blood against your blood vessels.
-High blood pressure (hypertension) describes a force that’s abnormally high, which can lead to damage in the vessel and damage your heart.
+High blood pressure (hypertension) describes an abnormally high force, which can lead to damage in the blood vessels and damage your heart.

-There are two types of high blood pressure:
+There are two types of elevated blood pressure.

 Primary hypertension is high blood pressure that develops for no identifiable reason.
 The condition tends to develop gradually over many years.